Can the Efron-Petrosian Method Recover the Inverse-Square Distance Law for Simulated Radio Pulsar Fluxes?: Conclusions

 \section{Conclusions}

-In a recent work (M23), we had applied the E-P method to radio flux pulsar flux at 1400 MHz on the data from Parkes Multi-beam survey in order to ascertain if we could find a deviation from inverse-square law in the radio pulsar flux, which had hitherto been claimed for X-ray and gamma-ray fluxes of pulsars and magnetars.
-No firm conclusion could be made from that analysis.
+In a recent work (M23), we had applied the E-P method to radio pulsar flux at 1400 MHz on the data from Parkes Multi-beam survey in order to ascertain if we could find a deviation from inverse-square law in the radio pulsar flux as claimed in one of the theoretical models for pulsar emission~\cite{Ardavan08}, which had hitherto been claimed for X-ray and gamma-ray fluxes of pulsars and magnetars.
+No firm conclusion could be drawn from the analysis in M23.

-In this work, we follow-up on that analysis and try to demonstrate if we can recover the inverse-law scaling of the flux for a synthetic radio pulsar population.
-As a first step we generate a simulated dataset according to the according to the specifications of the Parkes multi-beam survey using the {\tt PsrPopPy} software, where the inverse-square law dependence is built in by design.
+In this work, we follow up on that analysis and try to demonstrate if we can recover the inverse-square law scaling of the flux for a synthetic radio pulsar population.
+We use a controlled setup in which the inverse-square law scaling of the pulsar flux is built in by construction, and the pulsar distances are known exactly, thereby eliminating any distance uncertainties.

+As a first step, we generate a simulated dataset having a lognormal distribution in luminosity according to the specifications of the Parkes Multi-beam survey using the {\tt PsrPopPy} software.
 We find that the E-P method cannot recover the inverse-square law scaling of the pulsar flux for most thresholds used.
 Only for a small subset of thresholds (for which over 40\% of the sample is culled), do we get consistency with the inverse-square law to within $1\sigma$.

-We then did a series of tests to get to the bottom of the problem.
+We then performed a series of tests to get to the bottom of the problem.
 We first showed that we get pristine agreement with the inverse-square law, when we do not impose any cut based on SNR.
-We then show that the disagreement with inverse-square law becomes more pronounced, as we raise the SNR cutoff.
+We then showed that the disagreement with inverse-square law becomes more pronounced, as we raise the SNR cutoff.
 We then showed that there is a non-linear relation between the SNR and the flux along with a considerable scatter.
-Therefore, we then constructed a new synthetic dataset which was truncated according to a fixed flux threshold instead of SNR.
+We then constructed a new synthetic dataset which was truncated according to a fixed flux threshold instead of SNR.
 We then demonstrated that only with such a flux-based cut, we can recover the true distance exponent.
-This agreement is perfect for lower values of flux cutoff.
+This agreement is exact for lower values of flux cutoff.
 However, at higher values of the flux cutoff, the agreement with inverse-square law is only within $\pm 1\sigma$.
+In Appendix A we have shown that our conclusions do not change for a power-law distribution for the pulsar luminosity.
+In Appendix B, we have also shown that the E-P method also cannot recover the correct scalings for a synthetic pulsar population having inverse linear and inverse cubic scalings with distance.